Written By Shubham Arora

 Published By: Shubham Arora | Published: Dec 05, 2025, 12:49 PM (IST)

 Deep Think is built to handle questions that require step-by-step reasoning in areas like maths, logic, and science.
 Instead of sticking to one possible answer, it looks at several different approaches and then chooses the one that makes the most sense for the query.
 This approach is meant to help the system handle problems that require structured reasoning rather than simple text generation.
-Also Read: Google Says These Chrome Extensions Won 2025, And We Kind Of Agree!
+Also Read: Why Sam Altman, Jeff Bezos and other tech leaders are changing their tone on AI replacing jobs

 According to Google, internal testing shows Deep Think performing significantly better than earlier reasoning models.
 On the “Humanity’s Last Exam” benchmark, which measures advanced reasoning without external tools, it reportedly achieved a score of 41%.
 When used with code execution, the model reached 45.1% on the ARC-AGI-2 benchmark.
 The company says these results make it the strongest reasoning system in the Gemini lineup so far.
-Also Read: Google Photos 2025 Recap Now Rolling Out On Android And iOS: Here's How To Check
+Also Read: OpenAI hires humans to study a future where AI automates their jobs

 The mode builds on work done for Gemini 2.5 Deep Think, which gained attention earlier this year for matching human results in select international competitions.
 With Gemini 3, Google says it has improved accuracy, context handling, and overall stability.